 We are here to provide you with great academics, great opportunities, and great value to support you and help you achieve your academic, personal, and professional goals.
 There are a number of things we do to help make the U of M a great value for you and your family:

 - Each semester, every credit after 13 is free of charge, keeping costs down for families and helping students achieve graduation in four years.

 - Merit scholarships are gifts of money that do not need to be repaid.
 Scholarships typically recognize special achievements in academics and leadership, and they can come from a variety of sources.
-The University of Minnesota sponsors a variety of highly competitive scholarships.
+The University of Minnesota awards a variety of highly competitive scholarships.